What is the Louisiana Board of Examiners in Dietetics and Nutrition (LBEDN)?

 LBEDN does not investigate fee or billing disputes, or personality conflicts.
 LBEDN does not have jurisdiction over persons who are licensed by other boards or those exempt under R.S.37:3093 of the Louisiana Dietetic/Nutrition Practice Act.
 These types of complaints will be referred to the appropriate agency, and the complainant will be notified.

-A complaint must first be submitted in writing and signed before it can be processed.
+A complaint must first be submitted online and electronically signed before it can be processed.
 Individuals who file complaints are notified in writing of the status of their complaint throughout the process.

 When submitting a complaint, a statement should be provided in the individual’s own words, which explains the nature of the complaint.
 As much detail as possible should be provided, as well as copies of any documents, such as patient records (with personal identifiers removed), photographs, contracts, correspondence, etc., that can be used as evidence.
 Original copies should not be mailed.
 Dates, times and the type of service received should be included whenever possible.
 It is not necessary to cite sections of the law that have been violated.